 I have applied a Background Image to the Header of my website.
-This is just for demo purpose, but you can assign images according to the dimensions of the options you are customizing.
+This is just for demo purposes, but you can assign images according to the dimensions of the options you are customizing.
 For example, a large image with mild opacity will look very good if assigned to the content section of your site.

 Both the GeneratePress free and premium versions share this module but with few differences.

-In the free GeneratePress you only get the overall site Structure option, Icon Type selection, and Cache dynamic CSS class to choose from.
+In the free GeneratePress, you only get the overall site Structure option, Icon Type selection, and Cache dynamic CSS class to choose from.